Paramedic - Banner Photo

 Prospective Paramedic Candidate,

 Welcome to the New England EMS Institute!
-NEEMSI has been a part of the EMS community for over 30 years and we continue to pride ourselves in educating all levels of EMS and training many EMS providers throughout New England.
+NEEMSI has been a part of the EMS community for over 30 years, and we continue to pride ourselves in educating all levels of EMS and training many EMS providers throughout New England.
 I want to take this opportunity to welcome you to our school and provide some information to you regarding the paramedic program process.

 It is NEEMSI’s goal to prepare entry-level Paramedics with the knowledge, practical skills, and behaviors necessary to provide quality patient care.
-Our program includes Advanced Cardiac Life Support, Pediatric Advanced Life Support, International Trauma Life Support, 12 lead ECG interpretation, capnography, and the latest New Hampshire Transition Modules.
 Students who successfully complete our paramedic program with an overall average of 80%, are eligible to take the National Registry of EMTs examination and subsequently apply for state licensure.
-Our program is approved by the New Hampshire state EMS office and we are accredited by the Commission on Accreditation of Allied Health Education Programs.
+Our program is approved by the New Hampshire state EMS office, and we are accredited by the Commission on Accreditation of Allied Health Education Programs.
+Graduates of our program are eligible for college credit hours with Granite State College or college credit hours with New Hampshire Technical Institute.

 Accreditation: